barnacl437/blog/posts/article/lecoo-n155a.md

 But after all, it functioned like a 780M, so I will assume it's a real 780M.
 It could have its ID strings changed due to it sharing package with a market-exclusive CPU model (atm, you can't find a Ryzen 7 H 255 specification page on TechPowerUp).
 These details really make up well for our today's story.
 I will talk about the scarcity of information later.
+Obtw, you can install AMD's Adrenalin software and in most case, the iGPU will happily adopt it.

 Back to the CPU side.
 I've not tried video editing yet (which I will add later on), but for CPU-bound tasks, this laptop will handle just fine.
 I tried 86Box emulator with a 1995 Pentium 75 system, and it survived with 100% emulation speed almost all the time.